 The usual reason is that the labia are uncomfortable.
 This may cause problems in tightly fitted clothing or rub together during physical activities.
 There may be excessive tissue friction during sexual activity.
 Frequently people will also be embarrassed about excessively prominent labia or gross asymmetries.

 If requested, examples of labiaplasty are shown during a consultation to illustrate the typical range of results and the placement of the scar.

 Mr Davis does labiaplasty for a fixed cost.
-For the current fixed cost please either email us or phone us on 0800 268 526.
+The current cost is $3860 when done under local anaesthetic as almost all cases are.
+The initial consultation fee is $225.
+There are no costs for additional consultations before surgery and the aftercare consultations are included in the surgical price.
+For more information about the current fixed cost please either email us or phone us on 0800 268 526.

 The quoted cost for surgery covers everything including theatre fees, consumables and all the follow up for dressings and checks in the first year after surgery.
 This cost includes GST.